 Liliana, Heretical Healer is a Legendary Creature costing 1BB (1 colorless, 2 Black) to cast.
 She has a 2/3 body with Lifelink.
 To transform, she requires that a nontoken creature you control dies.
 You then exile her from the board and return her as her flip side, Liliana, Defiant Necromancer.
 In addition, you also get a 2/2 black Zombie creature token on the field.
 This is a nice bonus, considering that you get a blocker to protect her as a planeswalker.

 According to the lore of Magic the Gathering, for someone to become a planeswalker, their "spark" must be ignited by an ordeal.
-From Liliana's backstory, that Zombie is supposed to be her brother who she attempted to save from death.
+This is at the core of what the Magic Origins set is about.
+From Liliana's Origins backstory, that Zombie is supposed to be her brother who she attempted to save from death.
 The shock from turning him undead rather than saving him is what caused her spark to ignite.
 It's sad, but flavorful, and actually useful.

 Liliana, Defiant Necromancer is a planeswalker with 3 abilities, starting with 3 loyalty counters.
 This seems to be a pretty low number due to the fact that most normal burn spells can immediately deal with her in Constructed.
 Because of this, you're pretty much always going to want to use her first +2 ability: each player discards a card.
 This is a pretty standard Liliana effect, and the same as the +1 ability on Liliana of the Veil.

 Her -X ability is probably the one you would want to use the most: return target nonlegendary creature card with converted mana cost X from your graveyard to the battlefield.
 The inclusion of nonlegendary must be to protect against bringing back future Legendary creatures like herself that can transform into Planeswalkers.
 In any case, it's a useful ability.